To recreate a traditional design style

 Finally, wash most of the ink off the brush with the water and use a wet watered brush to wash in the lighter tones of blue into each area to create the tones.

-Try not to load the brush with too much water – the aim is to control the water (the watered down ink will be a lighter tone, almost as if you have added white to the blue.
+Try not to load the brush with too much water – the aim is to control the water (the watered down ink will be a lighter The lightness or darkness of something, almost as if you have added white to the blue.
 You haven’t – you’ve just watered it down.

 Darker areas will need undiluted ink.